Is solar PV a good investment?

 Companies market solar PV panels as an investment.
 But there are some significant differences between the traditional ways of growing your money (such as savings and investments), and purchasing and installing a solar PV system.

-Under the government's Feed-in Tariff (FIT) scheme, owners received cash in return for generating renewable electricity.
-This scheme closed to new applicants in March 2019.
+Until March 2019, the government's Feed-in Tariff (FIT) scheme paid owners for generating renewable electricity.
+It closed to new applicants in March 2019.

 If you already received feed-in tariff payments, they are guaranteed for between 20 and 25 years (depending on when you had the panels installed).
 The price per kilowatt hour (kWh) of energy is index-linked, meaning that it will rise annually with the Retail Prices Index (RPI) measure of inflation.
 Any proceeds you make are tax-free.